 In addition to an increase in projects involving revitalisation, UBM has set a goal to evaluate all refurbishment projects based on sustainability criteria.
-None of these projects underwent building certification in 2023.
-Slightly more than 1% of the gross floor area of the projects in the pipeline including 2023 was attributable to revitalisation and refurbishment projects.
-2-23, 2-25
+No refurbishment or revitalisation projects were carried out in 2024, and none of the refurbishment or revitalisation projects underwent building certification procedures in that year.
+GRI 2-23, 2-25